abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:38be6745ca
 ## Retrieving previous commands

-It's often the case that you want to re-ececute commands that you previously entered.
+It's often the case that you want to re-execute commands that you previously entered.
 The RStudio console supports the ability to recall previous commands using the arrow keys:

 - <strong>Up</strong> — Recall previous command(s)
 - <strong>Down</strong> — Reverse of Up

-You can even view a ist of your recent commands by pressing Ctrl+Up on Windows or Command+Up on a Mac.
+You can even view a list of your recent commands by pressing Ctrl+Up on Windows or Command+Up on a Mac.

 What is the third command starting from the top of the recent commands list?